holysoles/bot-wrangler-traefik-plugin/README.md

 ```

 For actually including the plugin as middleware, you'll need to include it in Traefik's dynamic configuration.

+### Generic

+After including the plugin module in Traefik's static configuration, you'll need to setup the dynamic configuration to actually use it.

 Here is an example of a file provider dynamic configuration (given here in YAML). note the `http.routers.my-router.middlewares` and `http.middlewares` sections: